 A recent study supports this view, showing that the use of alpha-theta neurofeedback training as a relaxation protocol induced a reduction in perceived stress in patients with TBI and, most importantly, a reduction of serum cortisol levels during the early stages after concussion, with implications for the acute recovery phase .

 Alpha/theta training has been extensively used in neurofeedback research as a therapeutic strategy to reduce stress [14, 15] and also in patients with severe depression or anxiety [16, 17].
 The ability of this protocol to reduce serum cortisol levels suggests that its effects on stress levels and anxiety/depressive symptoms might be mediated by the modulation of inflammatory reactions in the brain similarly to what has been observed in studies with antidepressants and anxiolytic agents .

-Patients with TBI typically exhibit significant increase in stress immediately after brain concussion, with associated increase of serum cortisol levels.
-Similarly to established pharmacotherapy, neurofeedback training in these patients has been shown to reliably reduce stress, supporting the spontaneous recovery.
+Patients with TBI typically exhibit significant increase in stress immediately after brain concussion, with an associated increase of serum cortisol levels.
+Similar to established pharmacotherapy, neurofeedback training in these patients has been shown to reliably reduce stress, supporting spontaneous recovery.